 She achieved this by building a brand that her customers loved.
 Now, she helps other businesses do the same.

-She’s worked with multiple food & beverage businesses, including Deliciou, The Chocolate Yogi and Full Filled Co.
+She’s worked with multiple food & beverage businesses, including Deliciou and The Chocolate Yogi.
 Naturally, we thought she would be the best person to teach you how to grow your food & beverage business and build a brand.

 Take it away, Lucy!